athanikos/CryptoCalculatorService/README.md

 * An insert on some record will be produced to kafka if another service requires to read that data.

 ###### CDC
-* Each service gets data through Kafka, APScheduler is used as a background thread to consume from other services.
+* Each service gets data through Kafka, APScheduler is used as a background thread to consume data.
 * for every entity that needs to be sent to another service, there are two systemic columns:
     * Operation (ADDED, MODIFIED, REMOVED )
     * source_id keeps the id of the record in a separate column.
 Used when CDC is applied to link target with source db records.